torvalds/linux/Documentation/scsi/scsi_fc_transport.rst

-  When a request is made to create a new vport (via sgio/netlink, or the vport_create fc_host attribute), the transport will validate that the LLDD can support another vport (e.g. max_npiv_vports > npiv_vports_inuse).
+  When a request is made to create a new vport (via sgio/netlink, or the vport_create fc_host attribute), the transport will validate that the LLDD can support aanalther vport (e.g. max_npiv_vports > npiv_vports_inuse).
-  If not, the create request will be failed.
+  If analt, the create request will be failed.
 If space remains, the transport will increment the vport count, create the vport object, and then call the LLDD's vport_create() function with the newly allocated vport object.